-This course is taught by way of two lectures per week that will tend to be relatively formal.
-Class discussions will be held when the topic of discussion and time permit.
-Students are expected to prepare for lectures by doing the prescribed readings beforehand and are encouraged to engage in lecture room discussions.
-All the prescribed material will not be addressed directly in lectures.
-Students are expected to take responsibility for their learning by independent study according to the guidance provided by the detailed course outline.
-Students are invited to discuss problems with the lecturers.
+This course requires intensive reading and students are expected to read judgments, articles and other prescribed material on their own.
+Core concepts will for the most part be explained in podcasts posted on RUConnected.
+This will mean that lecture time will be freed up for class discussions, particularly around case law which students often find challenging.
+Students are expected to prepare for lectures by doing the prescribed readings beforehand and listening to the podcasts explaining key concepts.
+All the prescribed material will not be addressed directly in lectures or in the podcasts.
+Students are expected to take responsibility for their learning by independent study according to the guidance provided by the detailed course outline and in lectures.
+Students are invited to discuss problems with the lecturer.